TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 let checkout = CheckoutService(apiClient: APIClient())
 ```

-Another option is to assign the instance to a property on the `CheckoutService` after initialization is complete:
+Another option is to assign the instance to a property on the `CheckoutService` after initialization is complete, called "Setter Injection":

 ```Swift
 class CheckoutService {